 One of the major updates in macOS High Sierra is the introduction of the Apple File System (APFS).
 As a part of the upgrade process, the macOS High Sierra installer will automatically convert the SSD to the APFS file system.

-Even though Apple claims that the conversion process is risk-free, many Mac users still meet with problems and disk corruption during the update.
+Even though Apple claims that the conversion process is risk-free, many Mac users still encounter problems and disk corruption during the update.

 Also read: